gatsbyjs/gatsby/docs/docs/telemetry.md

 ## Why?

 **Anonymous** aggregate user analytics allow us to prioritize fixes and features based on how and when people use Gatsby.
-Since much of Gatsby’s function revolves around community plugins and starters, we want to collect information on usage and reliability so that we can ensure a high-quality ecosystem.
+Since much of Gatsby's function revolves around community plugins and starters, we want to collect information on usage and reliability so that we can ensure a high-quality ecosystem.

 This raises a question: how will we use this telemetry data to improve the ecosystem?
 Some examples are helpful: